kbelkna/Project3/entertainment.md

     ##    Monday   Tuesday Wednesday  Thursday    Friday  Saturday    Sunday
     ##       977       872       912       875       691       254       360

+#### Contingency Table

-A second discrete analysis performed here is the two-way contingency table related to the discretization of the response variable if we divided `shares` into two categories.
+Another discrete analysis performed here is the two-way contingency table related to the discretization of the response variable if we divided `shares` into two categories.
 The function `cut()` was used for the end.
 In this case, we count the frequency of the number of